When it's you project

 Share your story below.

-Disclaimer: By submitting, you agree to have your story featured in relation to the "When It's You" project including this website, social media, and other project-related platforms.
+Disclaimer: By submitting, you agree that your story may be featured in relation to the "When It's You" project including this website, social media, and other project-related platforms.
 Some stories may be edited for clarity.
-Your first name may be included, or you can specify, "Anonymous."
+Identifying details will be modified to protect anonymity.

 All rights reserved.